The best cloud storage management services make it simple and easy to manage cloud storage from multiple providers.

 CloudFuze is very simple to use and lets you drag and drop folders to your chosen cloud provider.
 The platform also offers end-to-end cloud file and user migrations for both businesses and consumers.

-The main criticism of CloudFuze is that, for individual users at least, you can only go up to 200GB of transfer data.
+The main criticism of CloudFuze is that, for individual users at least, data transfer data can be quite limited.
 This could be problematic if you have a large amount of data that you need to migrate.